Research

 Every living being interacts with microorganisms.
 The nature and outcome of their interaction can be studied in the laboratory.

-Kiel University – The evolutionary ecology lab is on the 2nd and the 12th floor of the building on the right (fantastic view included).
+Kiel University – The evolutionary ecology lab is on the 2nd and on the 12th floor of the building on the right (fantastic view included).

 Molecular basis and evolutionary dynamics of C. elegans-microbiota interactions: Research project within the CRC1182, Evolutionary Ecology and Genetics group (Prof. Dr. Hinrich Schulenburg)